ericauv/investment-slider/README.md

 ## Changes

-- Add debounce to onChange handler for a smoother UI
+- Added debounce to onChange handler for a smoother UI
-- Use semantic HTML for inputs for better accessibility across browsers (vs. using div with roles)
+- Used semantic HTML for inputs for better accessibility across browsers (vs. using divs with roles)

 ## Future Improvements